Uji (clan): History

-As pointed out in the History of Wei, the peace was preserved among the Wa people as long as a queen, who was a member of the powerful Yamato clan, played the role of mediator between the various clans.
-Since pre-classical Japan lacked a centralized government, an official language and a written body of laws, the Shinto religious beliefs determined the hereditary lineage of the Uji members.
+As pointed out in the History of Wei, the peace was preserved among the "Wa people" as long as a queen, who was a member of the powerful Yamato clan, played the role of mediator between the various clans.
+Since pre-classical Japan lacked a centralized government, an official language and a written body of laws, the Shinto religious beliefs determined the hereditary lineage of the uji members.

-The powerful Yamato clan, the Japanese Imperial family, consolidated its power during the late sixth and early seventh century, Prince Shotoku, created the Seventeen Article Constitution in 604 CE.
+The powerful Yamato clan, the Imperial Family, consolidated its power during the late sixth and early seventh century, Prince Shōtoku, created the Seventeen Article Constitution in 604 CE.
 This constitution did not constitute an official legal text but it was an attempt to create a bureaucracy to undercut the political domination of the great clans.